Far-infrared absorption of undoped and Br-doped carbon nanofiber powder in stacked-cup cone configuration: EXPERIMENTAL PROCEDURES AND RESULTS

-We observed negligible transmission for the sample thickness of 0.25~mm.
-The transmission level increases slightly as the thickness decreases to 0.15~mm but is still below 1\% in the entire far infrared range.
-However we observed notable increase in the transmission as thickness is decreased to 0.10~mm.
-The transmission decreases from about 5\% to 1\% as frequency decreases from 650~cm$^{-1}$ to 30~cm$^{-1}$.
-The transmission starts decreasing more quickly around 150~cm$^{-1}$; this behavior can also be seen in the spectra of the 0.15~mm thick sample.
-All further measurements and analysis were conducted with the 0.10~mm thick powder sample.
-The transmission measurements were repeated immediately after brominating two powder samples, one for 10~min and one for 100~min.
-The transmission for 10~min brominated powder sample is quite similar to the undoped sample except for a more obvious onset of increased transmission at low frequencies.
-In contrast, the transmission of the 100~min brominated sample is substantially increased over the entire range.
+Fig.~\ref{Transmittance} shows the room temperature transmission spectra of the undoped CNF sample for different thicknesses as well as the spectra after bromination.
+We observed negligible transmission for the sample thickness of 0.25 mm.
+The transmission level increases slightly as the thickness decreases to 0.15 mm but is still below 1\% in the entire far infrared range.
+However we observed notable increase in the transmission as thickness is decreased to 0.10 mm.
+The transmission decreases from about 5\% to 1\% as frequency decreases from 650 cm$^{-1}$ to 40 cm$^{-1}$.
+The transmission starts decreasing more quickly around 150 cm$^{-1}$; this behavior can also be seen in the spectra of the 0.15 mm thick sample.
+All further measurements and analysis were conducted with the 0.10 mm thick powder sample.
+The transmission measurements were repeated immediately after brominating two powder samples, one for 10 min and one for 100 min.
+The transmission for 10 min brominated powder sample is quite similar to the undoped sample except for a more obvious onset of increased transmission at low frequencies.
+In contrast, the transmission of the 100 min brominated sample is substantially increased over the entire range.